Creating a text block

 Single-click a text block and you’ll find options to quickly change the style, size, color, alignment, and bold and italicize.

-Started off with a Title, but now what to change it to a Headline?
-No problemo, you can update the text style directly from the inline editor or the Design section in the bubble bar.
+Started off with a Title, but now want to change it to a Headline?
+No problem—you can update the text style directly from the inline editor or the Design panel in the bubble bar.
 Keep in mind that text styles are determined by the active presentation style.
 Read more about presentation styles here.

 Adding and deleting a link